Little boy running in dress clothes ahead of his dog

 8. Minimize drowning risk

-More than 3,600 people die from drowning accidents each year in the U.S. About a third of drowning victims are young children and teens.4 As with other types of accidents, drowning is highly preventable.
+More than 3,600 people die from drowning accidents each year in the U.S. About a third of drowning victims are young children and teens.4 As with other types of at home accidents, drowning is highly preventable.

 To reduce your family’s risks: